Drug Evaluation Committee 2016-30 Resumption of Clinical Trial after Submission of End of Clinical Trial Report

 Question

-In the Phase I study being conducted at Hospital A, the enrollment and handling of subjects at the site has been completed.
-Since the trial as a whole has achieved the target number of subjects and there will be no new recruitment in the future, the investigator prepared a report on the termination of the clinical trial and reported it to the Chairperson of the site with a report on the termination (suspension or discontinuation) of the clinical trial, and the Chairperson of the site notified the clinical trial review committee and the sponsor.
+The Investigator Site has completed the enrollment and handling of subjects in the Phase I trial being conducted at Hospital A. The trial as a whole has achieved its target number of subjects.
+Since the trial as a whole has achieved its target number of subjects and there will be no new recruitment in the future, the investigator prepared a report on the termination of the trial and reported it to the Chairperson of the Investigator Site with a report on the termination (suspension or discontinuation) of the trial, which was notified to the Investigator Site's Chairperson and the sponsor.

 However, the sponsor is planning to revise the study protocol and has contacted us to ask us to conduct the study again with the establishment of a new cohort.